 Ashutosh V. Kotwal

-Fritz London Professor of Physics
+Fritz London Distinguished Professor of Physics

 Using the data from the CDF and D0 experiments, he has developed new experimental techniques for performing precise calibrations.
 He has published numerous measurements of the W boson mass with increasing precision, most recently achieving a precision of 0.02%.
-This is the world's best measurement, and it predicted the mass of the Higgs boson which is compatible with the measurement of the Higgs-like boson discovered at the LHC.
+This was the world's best measurement, and it predicted the mass of the Higgs boson which is compatible with the measurement at the LHC.

 In addition to his experimental research, Prof. Kotwal has done theoretical work in the phenomenology of black holes in extra spatial dimensions.
 Extra spatial dimensions have been motivated by string theory and to explain why the gravitational force is so much weaker than the electromagnetic force at large distances.
 In this scenario it is possible for the gravitational force to be strong in the high energy regime of particle colliders, leading to the production of black holes.
 Prof. Kotwal has published a theoretical analysis of the production and decay of rotating black holes and their experimental signatures.
 Prof. Kotwal has also co-authored a paper on black hole relics.